vacp2p/rfc/waku.md

 ### Use of DevP2P

 For nodes to communicate, they MUST implement devp2p and run RLPx.
-Nodes discover is out of scope for this spec.
+Node discovery is out of scope for this spec.

 ### Gossip based routing